Unique Team Outing Ideas for Denver Companies (Updated for 2026)

-As a local business, we understand the importance and impact of comaraderie.
-Whether you’re celebrating an amazing quarter, entertaining clients, or want to change up this year’s holiday party, we’ve got you covered.
-In this guide, we share 36 team outing ideas for Denver companies — that will actually get your group excited.
+As a local business, we understand the importance and impact of camaraderie.
+Whether you’re celebrating an amazing quarter, entertaining clients, or want to change up this year’s holiday party, this is the guide for you.
+Below, we share 35 ideas that span a range of interests, including:

 Read on to discover corporate events that are sure to be a hit, and don’t miss our full series on team outing ideas in Denver!